bennosski/iqueue/README.md

 # iqueue

-A generalization of stacks and queues which supports fast random memory access.
+A generalization of stacks and queues which supports fast random memory access. iqueue combines the benefits of queues, stacks, and lists into one data structure.

 - iqueue objects support memory efficient appends and pops from either side of the iqueue with the same O(1) performance in either direction.
 - iqueue objects support O(1) indexing operations.

 Though list objects support similar operations, they are optimized for fast fixed-length operations and incur O(n) memory movement costs for pop(0) and insert(0, v) operations which change both the size and position of the underlying data representation.

-Deque objects support the same operations as iqueue objects, but for deque objects indexed access is O(1) at both ends but slows to O(n) in the middle.
+deque objects support the same operations as iqueue objects, but for deque objects indexed access is O(1) at both ends but slows to O(n) in the middle.

-Iqueue objects solve both of these problems.
+iqueue objects solve both of these problems.

 ## Example:
 ```ruby